 These U.S.-issued patents are expected to remain in effect until between 2024 and 2035.
-Our worldwide intellectual property portfolio includes nine pending patent applications relating to MitoGel and VesiGel in Europe, the United States and Israel, and three pending patent applications relating to BotuGel in the European Union, as well as in each of China and Israel, as well as one granted patent in Russia.
-In addition, we have two granted patents related to Vesimune in the United States as well as granted patents in the European Union, Hong Kong, Japan, Australia, Russia, Mexico and China, each of which are expected to remain in effect until 2030.
+Our worldwide intellectual property portfolio includes four pending patent applications relating to BotuGel in the European Union, China and Israel, as well as one granted patent in each of the United States and Russia.
+In addition, we have two granted patents related to Vesimune in the United States as well as two granted patents in the European Union, two granted patents in Japan, and one granted patent in each of Hong Kong and Brazil, each of which are expected to remain in effect until 2030.
 In addition to the issued patents mentioned above, our portfolio includes pending patent applications relating to Vesimune in the European Union, Canada, Brazil, Hong Kong and Israel.
 Moreover, we hold five granted patents in the United States, four in Europe, one in each of Israel, Japan, New Zealand and Australia, as well as pending patent applications filed worldwide that relate to novel formulations of phospholipid drug analogs (saturated lipid conjugate compositions) for the treatment of urinary tract cancer.
 Our patents and patent applications mainly relate to hydrogel-based pharmaceutical compositions for optimal delivery of any drug to the internal cavity such as a bladder and/or urinary tract; the method for treating urothelial cancer using hydrogel based composition; the method for treating overactive bladder topically without a need for injections; special catheters and in-dwelling ureter-catheter systems for optimal delivery of a drug into the renal cavity; pharmaceutical compositions comprising an imidazoquinolin-amine (specifically imiquimod) and lactic acid for treating bladder cancer diseases, and novel phospholipid drug analogs for treating cancer or infections.
-In addition to patents, we have filed for trademark registration with the United States Patent and Trademark Office, or the USPTO, for "MitoGel," "VesiGel," "RTGel" and "BotuGel."
+In addition to patents, we have filed for trademark registration with the United States Patent and Trademark Office, or the USPTO, for "MitoGel," "YesiGel," "RTGel" and "BotuGel."
 Furthermore, we rely upon trade secrets, know-how and continuing technological innovation to develop and maintain our competitive position.
 Preparing and filing patent applications is a joint endeavor of our research and development team and our in-house and external patent attorneys.
-Our patent attorneys conduct patent prior-art searches and then analyze the data in order to provide our research and development team with recommendations on a routine basis.
-This results in:
+Our patent attorneys conduct patent prior-art searches and then analyze the data in order to provide our research and developm

-protecting our product candidates that are under development;

-- encouraging pharmaceutical companies to negotiate development agreements with us; and - preventing competitors from attempting to design-around our inventions.
+- protecting our product candidates that are under development; - encouraging pharmaceutical companies to negotiate development agreements with us; and - preventing competitors from attempting to design-around our inventions.